 Terma currently provides its SCANTER 6002 radar system to Lockheed Martin Canada, who was selected by Irving Shipbuilding Inc. to provide its Combat Management System (CMS 330) for the Royal Canadian Navy’s new fleet of Arctic and Offshore Patrol Ships (AOPS) currently under construction at the Halifax Shipyard.

-Terma’s unique know-how was required for AOPS, and Nanowave was selected as an R&D partner for Terma, who have historically done all innovation work in-house.
+Terma’s unique know-how was required for AOPS, and Nanowave was selected as a research and development partner for Terma, who have historically done all innovation work in-house.

 The partnership between Terma and Nanowave falls under Canada’s important Industrial and Regional Benefits (IRB) program.
 The IRB program ensures that 100% of the value of a significant defence contract is spent in Canada.
 Lockheed Martin Canada’s work with Denmark-based Terma is partially offset by Terma’s work with Nanowave.